 Beginning Friday, Nov.
 21, and through Thanksgiving Week, the drive from Ridge Road to the 5-12 Building will be closed due to repairs.
 PARENTS/GUARDIANS: For student drop off/pick up, please follow driving directions indicated on the Traffic Flow Map.
 If you need to pick up your child during the school day, please go to the pick-up and drop-off point (red star) and call the office, and your child will meet you at that spot.
 MS: 620-327-7111 and HS: 620-327-7122.
 If you need to come to the school office, please park in the stadium parking lot.
 STUDENTS: Please use the sidewalk from the drop-off point to the main entry to enter the school building.
 EVERYONE: Your patience is appreciated during this time of traffic disruption.

-18 days ago, Judy Reimer
+4 months ago, Judy Reimer

 Traffic Flow Map for Hesston High/Middle School during Ridge Road drive closure